 In the table above we’ve limited our selection to the best offers currently available from betting sites who also meet our strict criteria for inclusion in our recommended bookmakers section.
 We’ve intentionally limited this so that you’re not having to wade through a giant list of sites, with some having terrible bonuses.

 However, we realise that some people like to move around from bookie to bookie and are specifically looking for a larger list of offers.
-For these people we’ve included a secondary list of reputable bookies that have promotions worth claiming, but for whatever reason don’t make it into the smaller list above.
+For these people we’ve included a secondary list of reputable bookies, but for whatever reason don’t make it into the smaller list above.

 Hang on a minute, we hear you ask.
 Why are Vernons even on this second list if they don’t have a bonus?
 The folks at Netplay (the company that owns Vernons) have decided that instead of running a welcome bonus, they’d rather put their efforts into retention offers.
 Or to put it another way, by running a larger number of offers that can be claimed by existing customers.

 It’s an interesting move and in their defence they do have some promotions that aren’t seen at other bookies.
 For example, they offer guaranteed money back offers on all four of the Majors and Grand Slam tournaments.
 Plus promos for darts, snooker and so on.
-They do also run a £200 casino bonus, so if you’re partial to the slots and also interested in their sports promotions it may be worth claiming that when you sign up.
+They do also have a casino and bingo room which could have offers (check their site for details of any promotion) so if you’re partial to the slots and also interested in their sports promotions it may be worth claiming that when you sign up.

 Free Bets Explained